hadara/punnsilm/README.md

         'type': 'rewriter',
         'params': {
             'patterns': (
-                # thw following will replace the word 'static' in the msg.extradata['referer']
+                # the following will replace the word 'static' in the msg.extradata['referer']
                 # with the word 'example' so if the referer is http://static.com the end
                 # result will be http://example.com
                 ('.referer', 'static', 'example'),